-Revised Section 3.10 Add A.5 Internet, E-Mail, Telephones, and Electronic Communications Ethics, Usage and Security Policy

-5. Transmitting any of the District's confidential or proprietary information, including customer data or other materials covered by the District's confidentiality policy; transmitting or posting information that may harm the District or its reputation or any of its employees regardless of whether the information is defamatory.
+Revised Section 3.10 Add A.5 Internet, E-Mail, Telephones, and Electronic Communications Ethics, Usage and Security Policy that may harm the District or its reputation or any of its employees regardless of whether the information is defamatory.
 This includes expressing opinions or personal views on Internet web logs ("blogs"), social networking sites such as Facebook, Twitter, LinkedIn, etc., that could be misconstrued as being those of the District.
 The prohibitions described apply to employees whether the employee is on or off duty or working from a non-District computer.